ducduyn31/nr-mcp/README.md

 - [For Users](#for-users): How to use nr-mcp with your AI assistants
 - [For Developers](#for-developers): How to contribute to nr-mcp
+- [Documentation](#documentation): Detailed documentation on tools and resources

 ---

 # For Users

 This section is for users who want to use the nr-mcp server with their AI assistants.

+For detailed information on available tools and resources, see the [Documentation](#documentation) section.

 ## Prerequisites